wdi-hk-9/lab-node-express-mongo-crud/readme.md

 #### Requirements

-- The application will represent an animal shelter and the user will have options to:
-  - Adopt a pet
-  - Abandon a pet
+1. The Application should have 4 funtions:
+  - See all pets (index | render a html listing all pets)
-  - Leave a new pet in the shelter
+  - Leave a new pet in the shelter (create | create a pet & redirect to index)
+  - Adopt a pet (update | update a pet & redirect to index)
+  - Abandon a pet (update | update a pet & redirect to index)

-- The root page will show the list of animals
+1. The root page and `/animals` will show the list of animals

+1. The index page should:
+  1. Show a form to create a new animal
-- For each animal on the index, a link will be displayed
+  1. For each animal, a link will be displayed
     - If the animal is "orphan", then the link will be to "adopt" the animal
     - If the animal is "adopted", then the link will be to "abandon" the animal

-- Create a model Animal with these fields:
+1. Create a model Animal with these fields:
   - name(String)
   - breed(String)
   - dob(Date)
   - gender(String)
   - family(String)
   - status(String)
-- Everything can be in one page, and this page will contain some links and a form

 **Bonus:**

-- Add some style
+- Add some style (Bootstrap)
 - Add a field image to link pictures from the web
 - Add validations with Mongoose